HeshanKarunaratne/notes/README.md

     - join() method forces the execution of main method to stop until the specified thread with join method completes execution

+  82 .
+What is the default access modifier if no access modifier is specified in Java?
+    - default

 - Spring

   1 .
 Explain Inversion Of Control, Dependency Inversion, Dependency Injection concepts in Spring?